How to take a screenshot on an iPad

 Step 2: Simultaneously press the Home button and Sleep/Wake button when viewing the screen you want to capture.
 Your iPad screen will then flash momentarily if done correctly, and you’ll hear a faint shutter noise, assuming your device isn’t in silent mode.

-Step 3: Once captured, your iPad will automatically save the screenshot directly to your camera roll (aka the Photos app).
+Step 3: Once captured, your iPad will automatically save the screenshot directly to your camera roll in the Photos app.
 Tap the Photos app as you would normally — the app icon resembles a multi-colored flower — and swipe to the bottom of the screen to view your recently-captured screenshot.

 How to take a screenshot on an iPad using AssistiveTouch